sekko27/didi_commons/README.md

 Module provides 3 implementations for Optional.
 They are available in Optional statics:

+#### Sync early

+This implementation evaluates current value for each operation (map, filter).
+Each operation and value must be non-promise.

+#### Sync lazy

+This implementation evaluates value only at termination (get, empty, etc).
+Each operation and value must be non-promise.

+#### Async lazy

+This implementation supports async values and async operations.
+It evaluates value at termination.

+#### Instantiation

 ```typescript
 // Default - sync + early + empty is undefined
 import { IEmpty } from "./IEmpty";